CRISLoc: Reconstructable CSI Fingerprintingfor Indoor Smartphone Localization: CSI Filtering and Anomaly Detection

 \subsection{Altered AP Detection}

 The biggest challenge of fingerprinting based localization is the sensitivity to environmental changes, especially the relocation of APs.
-One crucial question arises: \emph{can we accurately detect the change of APs and revamp the fingerprint database accordingly? } We develop comprehensive approaches to detect altered APs in two different situations, namely, with and without reference points.
-A reference point (RP) is a mobile terminal that continuously collect the fingerprints such as CSI from surrounding APs.
-The detection of the change of APs assisted by RPs is more accurate than that without them, yet at the cost of their deployment.
+One crucial question arises: \textit{can we accurately detect the change of APs and revamp the fingerprint database accordingly? }